About This Breed

 The Miniature Pinscher is a small bodied dog with a sturdy, compact, muscled body.
 They have straight short legs and a deep chest that is proportionate for their size.
 The head is triangle shaped with wide set eyes.
 The natural ears are semi-erect (with the tops of the ears slightly folded over), though it is common to see them with their ears docked (surgically shortened and reshaped) to stand fully erect, just as is done with Dobermans.
 The natural is long and skinny, but again, just as with the Doberman, the tail is often docked.

-Miniature Pinschers are most commonly seen black with tan markings.
+Commonly seen in black with tan markings.
 They can also be seen in red or stag red with tan markings.

 The Miniature Pinscher’s coat is short and close to the body.